alcala21/gettingAndCleaningDataProject/CodeBook.md

 ## 6       1   LAYING BodyAccJerk    Z -0.9481 -0.9606     frequency
 ```

-Now, we will create a column whose values show if a signal corresponds to a 'Body' or 'Gravity' measurement.
+Now, we will create a column whose values show if a signal corresponds to a 'Body' or 'Gravity' acceleration.
 To do this we first need to fix a typo in the values.
 To fix the typo, the word 'BodyBody' should be replaced by 'Body'.

 ```r